 Mickey attempts another embrace.
 Morrigan remains elusive.
 She looks up.
 Closes her eyes.
+Pauses.
+She reopens her eyes.

-Yes.
+Aye.
 The sign is clear.
 You need to be cautious.
-Rear back, don't take chances for a while.
+Rear back, don't take chances for a while...
+You have the necklace, now, hey?